Morning Sickness: Nausea and Vomiting of Pregnancy

 Nausea and vomiting of pregnancy is a very common condition.
 Although nausea and vomiting of pregnancy often is called “morning sickness,” it can occur at any time of the day.
-Nausea and vomiting of pregnancy usually is not harmful to the developing baby, but it can have a serious effect on your life, including your ability to work or do your normal daily activities.
+Nausea and vomiting of pregnancy usually is not harmful to the fetus, but it can have a serious effect on your life, including your ability to work or do your normal daily activities.

 Nausea and vomiting of pregnancy usually starts before 9 weeks of pregnancy.
 For most women, it goes away by the second trimester (14 weeks of pregnancy).
 For some women, it lasts for several weeks or months.
 For a few women, it lasts throughout the entire pregnancy.